jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 ## Get the status of all messages

-You can return the status of all message both with and without pagination.
+You can return the status of all messages both with and without pagination.

 ### Method